ace-diff/ace-diff/README.md

 # Ace-diff

 This is a wrapper for [Ace Editor](http://ace.c9.io/) to provide a 2-panel diffing/merging tool that visualizes differences in two documents and allows users to copy changes from to the other.
-If you're a developer, you've seen it a billion times; this is one for Ace Editor. :)

 It's built on top of the excellent, but appallingly-named [google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/) library (*buuuurn*).
 That lib handles the hard part: the computation of the document diffs.
 Ace-diff just visualizes that information as line-diffs in the editors.

 ## Dependencies
 - Ace (or [Brace](https://github.com/thlorenz/brace)) Editor 1.1.8 or later (probably works on older versions, but I haven't confirmed)

-## Demos (TODO: Should be updated)
+## Demos
-Take a look at the `gh-pages` branch of this repo for some [demos](http://ace-diff.github.io/ace-diff/).
+Take a look at [demos on Ace-diff page](https://ace-diff.github.io/ace-diff/).
 The demos illustrate a few different configurations and styles.
 Hopefully they'll give you a rough sense of what it does and how it works.

 ## Features